CZ-NIC/knot/doc/reference.rst

 --------

 An ordered list of remote certificate public key PINs.
-If the list is non-empty, communication with the remote is possible only via QUIC protocol and a peer certificate is required.
+If the list is non-empty, communication with the remote is possible only via QUIC or TLS protocols and a peer certificate is required.
 The peer certificate key must match one of the specified PINs.